First Year Program

 Legal Research and Writing (LRW)

-The LRW course offered in the first term of the first year program provides students with the opportunity to further develop their legal analysis, and to write and conduct research competently.
+The LRW course offered in the second term of the first year program provides students with the opportunity to further develop their legal analysis, and to write and conduct research competently.
 LRW is taught in classes of 25 students, and is evaluated through a series of writing and research assignments that allow for extensive instructor feedback..

 Substantive Law Courses